opencluster/design/Trellis/CommandProtocol.md

 All operations performed on the OpenCluster system will be initiated through a specific Command protocol.
 There will also be an HTTP REST API as well, but that will still use the underlying protocol to actually inject the operations.

+> DESIGN DECISION:
+> Should the client and server(s) communicate using a Message Queue protocol?
+> First, a simple RISP protocol is available to be used now.
+The Message Queue protocol is not.
+Granted, the RQ code is mostly complete, but again, not really.
+There is nothing stopping us from adding a message queue protocol interface later on if it makes more sense.
+Later on we will certainly be using RQ to allow the controllers to communicate with each other.

 ## Authentication.

 The security system for OpenCluster needs to be very robust and advanced.
 It will be entirely possible that the Interface will be exposed to the general internet in many organisations, traversing through many uncontrolled networks, therefore the security needs to be as unbreakable as possible.